-Realizing Techno Peer Support Society
+Realizing Techno Peer Support Society through Cybernics

 Humans have created technology, lived with technology, and evolved with technology.
-From hunter-gatherer societies, agricultural societies, industrial societies, and now to the information society, technology has brought about social change.
-In the face of unprecedented challenges such as the declining birthrate, aging population, and the need for nursing care, we are driving efforts to realize a "Techno Peer Support Society" in which people and technology coexist and mutually support each other by promoting innovation that leaves no one behind.
+From hunter-gatherer societies to agricultural societies, industrial societies, and now the information society, technology has brought about social change.
+In the face of unprecedented challenges such as the declining birthrate, aging population, and the need for nursing care, we are driving efforts to realize a "Techno Peer Support Society" in which people and technology coexist and mutually support each other.
+Through Cybernics Technologies, which promotes independence and freedom for all generations, Cyberdyne works to solve body and mind issues through a society where people can live safely without anxiety.